briidee3/assignment-1--intro-to-internet-programming--cs-275--fall-2022/README.md

 Create a *single* web page consisting of HTML, CSS, and JavaScript that prompts the user for the size of a matrix, prints the matrix with values from 1–user input, then prints the matrix in reverse.
 The cells in the matrix along the diagonal from top right to bottom left **must not** be moved, since this is the axis along which the matrix will be reversed, or flipped.
 A movie of what the matrix should look like is available [here](http://vanegas.cs.hartford.edu/uploads/videos/flipping-a-matrix-along-a-diagonal.mp4).

-**Note**: The values used to populate the matrix are to make each cell easy to read.
-What you place in each cell should be agnostic to how your solution works.
+**Note**: The values used to populate the matrix are only to make each cell easy to read; Cell contents are arbitrary.
+What you place in each cell is agnostic as to how your solution works.

 _Work **only** within the confines of the included scaffold._